-This was an experimental typography project.
+This was a project for my graduate class ‘Typographic Voice and Visual Narrative’.
 The brief was to choose a persona, real or fictional, and make typography related to it.
-We conducted a series of typographic experiments relating to the themes of the characters and designed a newspaper with the outcomes.
+The typography acted less as a means of delivering a message and more as an illustrative storytelling element.
+We conducted a series of typographic experiments relating to the themes of the characters and compiled our final pieces in a newspaper.

 I chose to work with Walter White from Breaking Bad, the TV series.
 Walter White was a mild mannered high school chemistry teacher who transforms into a ruthless drug kingpin as the story progresses.
 I have always found this transformation fascinating with its themes of power, masculinity, love and family.
 Following this thread of fascination, I researched the character extensively and brainstormed numerous ideas for typographic exploration.